 Awesome Marketing Mary

 PRO TIP: Don’t call the copywriter.
-I can almost guarantee that you’ll get voicemail.
-Instead, send an email or use the contact form on the writer’s website.
+I can almost guarantee that you’ll get voicemail. 🙂 Instead, send an email or use the contact form on the writer’s website.
 (I think email is the better option.)
-Send as much info as possible since this will help the writer know if they’re a good fit AND they can prepare before the initial call.
+Send as much info as possible since this will help the writer know if they’re a good fit.
+Plus, it will help them prepare before the initial call.
 Sending an email saying that you have “a project you’d like to discuss” isn’t helpful to anyone (including you).
-You’ll have a much more productive first call if you share details beforehand.
+You’ll have a much more productive discovery call if you share details beforehand.

-Once you arrange a call, here’s what to look for in a copywriter: . . .
+Once you arrange a call, here’s what to look for in a freelance copywriter: . . .

-• Have they come to the call prepared?
-(For example, they’ve taken the time to review your website.)
+Have they come to the call prepared?
+(For example, have they taken the time to review your website?)

 Here’s a good sign: The copywriter sends you a quick thank-you email for your time and reiterates when they’ll get you a proposal.
 You shouldn’t have to wait long for a proposal.
 Figure a couple of business days max.